 Kenmare’s products are key raw materials that are processed into intermediate

 products and ultimately consumed in everyday “quality-of-life” products such as

 Strategic objectives, priorities and performance

-The current strategy is to deliver higher HMC (and therefore final product) volumes through:
+- Our strategy is to deliver higher HMC (and therefore final product) volumes through:

 - higher productivity;

 - expanded mining capacity - WCP B upgrade, construction of WCP C; and